HajjSalad/RaspberryPi-Cam-Streamer/README.md

 ### 🧶 Threading Model
 - Producer Thread
   - Continously capture frames using V4L2
+  - Creates the buffer
   - Converts raw frames and pushes them into a circular buffer
   - Signals frame availability using a semaphore
 - Consumer Thread
   - Waits on the semaphore for available frames
   - Retrieves JPEG frames from the circular buffer
   - Streams JPEG frames to connected HTTP clients
+  - Frees the buffer

 This design allows for **producer thread** to run continously, while a new **consumer thread** is spawned per client.